reed-colloton/temp-mosaiks/README.md

 This suggests the random filters are detecting visual signatures of climate zones: vegetation density and type (tropical vs temperate vs arid), urban heat island effects, snow/ice coverage, water body proximity, and elevation-correlated landscape features.
 The model succeeds not by "knowing" where locations are, but by recognizing what they look like.

-The failure of county-level aggregation (R² ≈ 0) versus success of grid-based aggregation (R² = 0.85) reveals an important finding: **administrative boundaries destroy spatial coherence**.
-Counties vary enormously in size and span multiple climate zones, whereas uniform grid cells preserve the local spatial relationships that MOSAIKS features capture.
+In exploratory analysis, county-level aggregation appeared to destroy the signal (R² ≈ 0), while grid-based aggregation succeeded (R² = 0.85).
+This suggests **administrative boundaries may disrupt spatial coherence**—counties vary enormously in size and can span multiple climate zones, whereas uniform grid cells preserve the local spatial relationships that MOSAIKS features capture.

+**Note on contributions:** This project does not propose a new algorithm.
+We contribute a curated US temperature dataset with MOSAIKS features, demonstrate strong baseline performance (R² = 0.85), and validate MOSAIKS features for climate applications.

 ### Impact on the Field